Baseball Coaching Staff

 His collegiate career started at Washington State University where he redshirted the 2009 season due to an arm injury.
 He then transferred to Tacoma Community College.
 While at Tacoma, Olson was named to the Western Region All Star Team and was named First Team Utility NWAC as a sophomore and helped Tacoma reach the NWAC Western Region finals.
 During his sophomore season with the Titans in 2011, he topped the squad with five saves and recorded a 1.86 ERA.
 At the plate, he appeared in all 40 games, knocked in a team high 34 RBI’s (12th overall in NWAC), batted .318 with 41 hits including seven doubles and four home runs.
 Olson’s big numbers as a hitter were also reflected by his .465 slugging percentage and a .431 on-base percentage.

-Continuing his playing career at Campbell University, David helped his team to two consecutive seasons of 40+ wins, including a 49 win season in 2013.
+Continuing his playing career at Campbell University, Olson helped his team to two consecutive seasons of 40+ wins, including a 49 win season in 2013.
 Additionally, he collected Second Team All-Big South and College Sports Madness All-Big South First Team both years, 2012 and 2013.
 In 2013 he was one of twelve nationwide finalists for the NCAA Division 1 John Olerud Two-Way Player of the Year Award.
 He also earned Capital One Second Team Academic All-American and All-District by CoSIDA, College Sports Information Directors of America.
 He was named NCCSIA First Team All-State, as he tied a school record with 59 games played and ranks third in Campbell’s career hit by pitch list with 40.
 Olson gathered 19 multi-hit and 11 multi-RBI games and reached base in 17 consecutive games.
-He posted a career .349 batting average with 81 RBI’s, 86 runs, 143 hits, 30 doubles, 8 home runs, a triple and 4 stolen bases in 113 games.
+He posted a career .349 batting average with 81 RBI’s, 86 runs, 143 hits, 30 doubles, eight home runs, a triple and four stolen bases in 113 games.
 He also gathered a career 2.13 ERA and was ranked fifth in the Big South in batting, second in on base percentage, sixth in runs scored and first in times hit by pitch.

 Mark Yoshino Co-Head Coach